dmbarbour/glas/docs/GlasDesign.md

 ### Type System

-We can support type annotations within the abstract assembly, and typechecking on the final namespace.
-To avoid harming extensibility, it should be feasible to express just fragments of a type, a subset of type assumptions we make locally, leaving details to be refined contextually.
-Gradual typing should be feasible.

-In addition to structural types and data abstraction, I'm very interested in support for 'shadow' types that aren't represented in runtime data as a possible basis for unit types on numbers, staging types, logical locations or latency, and other contextual properties.
-Perhaps instead of shadow types per se, we could model an ad-hoc static computation that propagates bi-directionally through a call graph.
-This could feasibly be expressed as yet another namespace.

-Aside from types, I like the idea of annotating other properties and developing a system of 'proof hints' and 'proof tactics'.
-Ideally, types would be expressed within this system instead of separately from it.
-In case of shadow types, we'd add 'proof assumptions'.
-But at the moment, I don't have concrete ideas on how to approach this idea.
+I touch on type systems in the section on abstract and linear data, but I hope to gradually support something more sophisticated.
+I would hope to track unit types on numbers within applications, for example.
+And perhaps track ad-hoc session types for channels.
+It is unclear to me how to best approach this, other than that it will involve annotations within programs and namespaces to guide static analysis.
+Beyond types, I like the more general idea of proof-carrying code, with annotations for proof hints or tactics.

 ### Program Search

-I'm interested in a style of metaprogramming where programmers express hard constraints and preferences while building a call graph.
-This might be expressed as path-dependent 'costs' based on non-deterministic choices.
-Costs could be described by emitting ad-hoc values at compile time, which are then translated to positive rational numbers, allowing users to explore different cost heuristics.

-To support this, of course, we need static bi-directional computation with a notion of weighted choice, and we'll need a caching model and modified A* search to support incremental compilation.
-Intriguingly, this search could be applied to both construction of namespaces and choices within a call graph.

-I think it's best to solve the problem of static bi-directional computations first.
-That would be very useful even without search, e.g. to provide extra context over a call graph.
-Perhaps it could solve shadow types, or involve them, e.g. units for numbers.
+I'm interested in a style of metaprogramming where programmers express hard constraints and soft (weighted) preferences, and some form of stable search is performed.
+Expressing search isn't difficult by itself, but I also want a deterministic outcome and effective support for incremental computing.
+So, I'm still exploring my options here.

 ### Provenance Tracking

 I need to explore how to debug problems and trace them back to their original sources.
-In glas systems, this is complicated by metaprogramming at multiple layers, but also somewhat simplified by disfavoring first-class functions or other 'mobile' code abstractions.
+In glas systems, this is complicated by metaprogramming at multiple layers, but also somewhat simplified by avoiding first-class functions and objects.
 I like the idea of [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) blame heuristics.